What Does a Plumber Do?

 Thousands of companies are looking for plumbers, and some offer on-the-job training with technical instruction.
 Many companies and trade unions offer paid apprenticeship programs, so you can earn while you learn.

-Even after you’ve gone through training and become a journeyman, there will be opportunities to advance and learn new skills.
+Even after you’ve gone through training and become a journeyman, there will be opportunities to advance, learn new skills and earn a higher plumber salary.

 That’s just the start.
 Keep reading to learn more about what it takes to learn this essential trade.